-7.1: Ordinary Least Squares
+8.1: Ordinary Least Squares

-First, let us review ordinary least squares.
-In ordinary least squares regression, we made the assumption that the residuals are independent and identically distributed Normal with constant zero expected value and variance.
+First, let us review ordinary least squares (OLS).
+When formulating OLS estimation of the classical linear model (CLM), we made the assumption that the residuals are independent and identically distributed Normal with constant zero expected value and variance.